Kong/docs.konghq.com/app/enterprise/2.6.x/sizing-guidelines.md

 that you can adjust to keep database access minimal (also see [in-memory caching](#in-memory-caching)), or [keep {{site.base_gateway}} operational](https://support.konghq.com/support/s/article/Keeping-Kong-Functional-During-DB-Down-Times) if the DB is down for maintenance.
-If you choose to keep the database operational during downtimes, note that vitals data is not written to the database during this time.
+If you choose to keep the database operational during downtimes, vitals data is not written to the database during this time.

 ### Cluster resource allocations